6 Reasons Why Looking for a Relationship Online Is a Bad Idea

 If these so-called relationship guru's had actually tried to find Mr. or Ms. Right online, they would have realized what a bad idea it was and never suggested it in the first place.
 Just because everyone else out there is doing it, doesn't make it a good idea.

-This Hub is based on my experiences in the online dating world, experiences that stretch out for several years.
+This article is based on my experiences in the online dating world, experiences that stretch out for several years.
 I'm not suggesting that it's impossible to find someone online.
-Lightening has been known to strike.
+Lightning has been known to strike.
 I just happen to believe that online dating has been over-hyped and is probably one of the worst places to find someone to have a relationship with.

 Reason #1: Relationship?
 I Thought You Said Sex!